 All diamonds in the ring must be perfectly aligned and symmetrical on every axis.

 The polishing should be uniform without any rough patches.

 The diamond prongs/claws are checked to see if they’re all making contact with the diamond they’re guarding.

-The finished product is finally inspected by Kobus Poggenpoel.
-Signed off to your consultant that'll eagerly send you a note that the work is done.
+The finished product is finally inspected by Kobus Poggenpoel, and signed off to your consultant that will eagerly send you a note that the work is done.

 You’re going to love the ring.